 1) Online Outreach

 Online outreach is a very efficient way to reach your audience, but it’s not enough to simply put something online and hope people find it.
 You still need to target your message.

 - Create an event on Facebook and invite your network.
 Ask them to share the Event with their own networks.
 Include all the relevant information (location, time, cost, how to purchase or reserve tickets, and the purpose of the screening), and use a movie poster for the image.
-We have several available on the 65_RedRoses website that you can use.

 - Reach out to bloggers and active “tweeps” in your community who can help you publicize a screening.
 Asking them to share or re-tweet a link to your screening details can help reach their audiences as well.

 - Send out a newsletter.
 Email your networks and ask them to spread the word.
 Check out the Screening Materials page on our website!
 Email anyone you think might be interested, and be sure to let them know how they can help you spread the word.

 - If your event is affiliated with another organization or group, make sure they send out the e-flyer or an email to their members as well.

 Local media, such as daily or weekly community newspapers, are a great way to reach a large audience.
 However, they get a lot of requests and press releases each day so it’s important to be organized and persistent in your communications.

 - Create a press release.
 Play up any local angles and tailor it to the medium.

 - Research the email addresses or phone numbers of your local arts, community, and news editors.
 Be sure to send them your press release at least ten days before the screening.